-The decrease in revenues from fiscal year 2016 to fiscal year 2017 are due to the Company's integration efforts in fiscal 2017 to standardize regional processes and operations including to various degrees: changing product focus, product mix, sales practices, billing practices, ordering practices, and recurring operational protocols.
-Additionally, the Company was impacted by a reimbursement reduction in its ventilator products as of January 1, 2016.
+The increase in revenues quarter on quarter from fiscal year 2017 to the beginning of fiscal year 2019 are due to the Company's integration efforts to standardize regional processes and operations including to various degrees: changing product focus, product mix, sales practices, billing practices, ordering practices, and recurring operational protocols.
+The Company has also acquired three entities for the quarters ended September 20, 2018 and December 31, 2018, which have produced added revenue.
+Additionally, the Company has been able to slightly decrease the revenue reserves as the quarters have concluded.

-Changes in guarterly net income are driven mostly by changes in non-cash charges related to stock-based compensation, depreciation, amortization of intangibles, goodwill and intangible asset impairment and change in fair value of financial derivative liability.
-Net loss after tax for the quarter ended March 31, 2016 was negatively impacted by the operations of Logimedix beginning to be shut down, the related write-off of the intangibles as well as the bad debt expenses related to that business.
-The net loss for both the guarters ended June 30, 2016 and September 30, 2016 were negatively impacted by higher than normal bad debt expense as a result of various billing integrations and billing software modifications.
-The net loss for the quarter ended September 30, 2016 was negatively impacted by the goodwill impairments at several of the Company's subsidiaries which was offset by the income tax benefit for the current year.
-The net losses for the quarters ended December 31, 2016, March 31, 2017 and June 30, 2017 were negatively impacted by the continued high amounts of amortization charges.
-The net income for the guarter ended March 31, 2017 was a result of stock based compensation decreasing by \$5,283,000 compared to the same period in 2016, which was driven by an increase in option forfeitures as a result of personnel reductions, slightly offset by issuances during the period.
-Net loss for the guarter ended September 30, 2017 was negatively impacted by the goodwill and intangible asset impairment of \$12,342,000 as well as a net bad debt expense of \$6,258,000.
-Net income for guarter ended December 31, 2017 was due to the spin-out transaction, which incurred a \$21,703,000 gain on sales.
-Total assets decreased from June 30, 2016 to September 2016 as well as June 30, 2017 to September 30, 2017 due to increases in our revenue reserves and additional goodwill and intangible impairment.
+Changes in quarterly net income are driven mostly by changes in non-cash charges related to stock-based compensation, depreciation, amortization of intangibles, goodwill and intangible asset impairment and change in fair value of financial derivative liability.
+The net losses for the quarters ended March 31, 2018 and June 30, 2018 are due to higher depreciation as well as stock compensation expense.
+The net income for the quarter end ed September 301, 2018 was due to higher depreciation offset by an adjustment to decrease our accounts receivable of \$539,000.
+The low amount of net income for the quarter ended December 31, 2018 is due to higher depreciation offset by a recalled inventory adjustment of \$303,000.
+The net losses for the quarters ended March 31, 2017 and June 30, 2017 were negatively impacted by the continued high amounts of amortization charges.
+The net income for the quarter ended March 31, 2017 was a result of stock-based compensation decreasing by \$5,283,000, which was driven by an increase in option forfeitures as a result of personnel reductions, slightly offset by issuances during the period.
+Net loss for the quarter ended September 30, 2017 was negatively impacted by the goodwill and intangible asset impairment of \$12,342,000 as well as a net bad debt expense of \$6,258,000.
+Net income for quarter ended December 31, 2017 was due to the spin-out transaction, which incurred a \$21,703,000 gain on sales.
+Total assets decreased from June 30, 2017 to September 30, 2017 due to increases in our revenue reserves and additional goodwill and intangible impairment.